 The Bahamas, in the Atlantic just south-east of Miami in Florida, are among the most beautiful island chains in the world.
 With a Bahamas yacht charter from Zizoo, you can enjoy island hopping around the archipelago and experience the best of Bahamian culture in the capital of Nassau and beyond.

-Charter a yacht in the Bahamas and discover a long chain of 700 islands in warm waters of the Atlantic.
+Go on sailing holidays in the Bahamas and discover a long chain of 700 islands in warm waters of the Atlantic.
 The weather is warm year-round, but arriving at the very end or beginning of the year will allow you to enjoy the driest months.
 Most countries will require a passport valid from six months after departure from the Bahamas while others may need a visa.

 Fly to Lynden Pindling International, the main airport, which is just a 15-minute drive from the capital of Nassau.
 The currency is the Bahamian dollar which is equivalent to the US dollar, but many businesses accept American dollars.
 Nassau is home to the country’s main marina, but you can also find ports in Andros Town, Congo Town and Morgans Bluff on the large island of Andros.
 The major points of interest along the archipelago provide many places for mooring or anchorages to stop off and explore.